Practicing 1

 First, import the new dataset.
 Then, repeat the first steps and inspect this dataset (I will not inspect the dataset here, but you should inspect as a way to practice it).

-Then, use the binary variable to check if the other variables have similar means.
-In the following case, I am comparing the average of mpg
+Then, use the binary variable to see if other variables have similar means.
+The following case compares the average of mpg

-(miles per gas) of an automatic with a manual car.
+(miles p/ gas) of automatic vs. manual car.

 Welch Two Sample t-test